 Voting

 Questions arising at any board meeting shall be determined by a majority of votes.
-In the case of an equality of votes the chairman of the meeting shall have a second or casting vote.
+In the case of an equality of votes the chair of the meeting shall have a second or casting vote.

 Telephone/electronic board meetings

-A board meeting may consist of a conference between directors some or all of whom are in different places provided that each director may participate in the business of the meeting whether directly, by telephone or by any other means (whether electronically or otherwise) which enables him:
+A board meeting may consist of a conference between directors some or all of whom are in different places provided that each director may participate in the business of the meeting whether directly, by telephone or by any other means (whether electronically or otherwise) which enables the director:

 to hear (or otherwise receive real time communications made by) each of the other participating directors addressing the meeting; and

-if he so wishes, to address all of the other participating directors simultaneously (or otherwise communicate in real time with them).
+if the director so wishes, to address all of the other participating directors simultaneously (or otherwise communicate in real time with them).

-A quorum is deemed to be present if at least the number of directors required to form a quorum, subject to the provisions of article 65, may participate in the manner specified above in the business of the meeting.
+A quorum is deemed to be present if at least the number of directors required to form a quorum, subject to the provisions of article 67, may participate in the manner specified above in the business of the meeting.

-A board meeting held in this way is deemed to take place at the place where the largest group of participating directors is assembled or, if no such group is readily identifiable, at the place from where the chairman of the meeting participates.
+A board meeting held in this way is deemed to take place at the place where the largest group of participating directors is assembled or, if no such group is readily identifiable, at the place from where the chair of the meeting participates.

 Resolutions without meetings